-There are no material changes and commitments affecting financial position of the company, which occurred after the end of the financial year i.e., March 31, 2022 except the Restructuring proposal with the Lender.
+There are no material changes and commitments affecting financial position of the company, which occurred after the end of the financial year i.e., March 31, 2023 except the Restructuring proposal with the Lender.

-The company is engaged in the business of procurement and processing of milk and manufacturing and sale of Ghee, Butter, Milk Powder, Packaged milk and other milk products.
+The company is engaged in the business of procurement and processing of milk and manufacturing and sale of Ghee, Butter, Milk Powder, packaged milk and other milk products.
 These are edible items for human consumption and have limited shelf life and are perishable in nature.
-As stated in the Audited Balance Sheet of March 31st, 2021 and other quarterly financial statements of June, September and December, 2021, the company has been victim of a series of extraneous circumstances due to COVID-19; such as low demand on account of elongated lock downs in 2020 and 2021 which was the peak off take season, piling of inventory resulting into expiry of shelf life of the products, downward correction in the inventory prices, delay in realization of debtors.
-These factors have adversely impacted its cash flows and repayment capacity of the Company resultant the Company could not service its debt on time and the accounts with the bank have been classified as sub-standard by the bank.
+As stated in the Audited Balance Sheet of March 31st, 2022, the company has been victim of a series of extraneous circumstances due to COVID-19; such as low demand on account of elongated lock downs in 2020 and 2021 which was the peak off take season, piling of inventory resulting into expiry of shelf life of the products, downward correction in the inventory prices, delay in realization of debtors.
+These factors have adversely impacted its cash flows and repayment capacity of the Company resultant the Company could not service its debt on time and the accounts with the bank have been classified as sub standard by the bank.
 These events which were entirely beyond the control of the management have had material and adverse impact on the operations and prospects of the company.

-Recognizing the issues at hand, the company and its management have engaged with the lenders for restructuring of their dues and proposal for the same has been submitted which is under consideration of the lenders.
+Recognizing the issues at hand, the company and its management have engaged with the lenders for restructuring of their dues and proposal for the same has been approved by the lenders and implemented.
+The effects of restructuring proposal have been incorporated in the Financial Statements.